LuciusVH/Goatflix/README.md

 ## UX

 This website is for goats enthusiasts, more specifically Nigerian dwarf goats (which means basically everyone, as everyone loves these little jumping :goat: !).
-Goatflix provides the possibility to book a 5mn videocall with one of the owner's goat for 5¬ .
-It also displays, with a touch of humor, some facts about these animals and tips if you intend to adopt one yourself.
+Goatflix provides the possibility to book a 5mn videocall with one of the owner's goat for 5 EUR.
+It also displays, with a touch of humor, some facts about these animals and tips if you intend to adopt some yourself.

 ### 	Structure & Design